 I think that’s a big part of the reason I like this band so much: their lyrics are often abstract, forcing you to really think about them if you want to truly understand the song (probably where the “poets” part of their name came from).

 It’s definitely more interesting than “BABY BABY BABY, OHHHHHH”, that’s for sure (sorry Justin Bieber).

 I guess what I’m trying to say with this post is don’t be ashamed of your musical taste, wherever it comes from and whatever it happens to be.
 I’ve known people who say they don’t like music simply because they couldn’t stand the elitist nature of the culture that surrounds it.

 I say to hell with that.
 These days, with the preponderance of music streaming services, the sheer breadth and depth of music is dizzying to think about.
 There’s something out there for literally everyone, regardless of taste.

 It doesn’t have to be mind-blowing.
 It doesn’t have to be innovative.
 You just have to enjoy it.
 That’s all.

-Thanks for reading!
-Check back on the third Wednesday of next month for another post.
-Have a wonderful January folks!
+Thanks for reading.
+Check back on the third Wednesday of next month for another post, and as always, have a great month.